proficiencyhub95/ros2-basics/README.md

 ### Topics

-ROS 2 breaks complex systems down into many modular nodes.
+ROS2 breaks complex systems down into many modular nodes.
 Topics are a vital element of the ROS graph that act as a bus for nodes to exchange messages.

 ![Single-Node-Topic](/images/Single-Topic.gif)